ignithor/ARP_assignments/README.md

     ./run_assignment2.sh

 To change from assignment 1 and 2, you can do

-    git checkout assignment
+    git checkout <assignment>

+There are two branches :
+main is assignment 1 and assignment2 is for assignment 2.
+If you use the script it will automatically change to the right branch

 ## Rules of the game

 The score is updated based on the following conditions.

 ### Score Increment Rules

 - **If \( t <= 30 \):**
   - If the target number is 1:
     `score_increment = 4 + (30 - t)`